 The owner of the surface land is entitled to receive payment from the holder of the mining concession for the easement granted.
 In certain cases the easement rights, including terms and conditions, are expressly agreed and set out in contracts executed between the holder of the concession and the owner of the surface land.
 If no agreement is reached ARCOM may order the creation of the easement and determine the mandatory payments due to the owner of the land.
 The holder of the concession has no rights of expropriation over the land.

-Before initiating any mining activities the holder of a mining concession must obtain and submit environmental studies demonstrating how it intends to prevent, mitigate, control and repair the environmental and social impact resulting from its activities.
+The holder of a mining concession must obtain an environmental registry or license before initiating mining activities depending on its mining phase.
+According the MA, for all the mining phases different to initital exploration, it is necessary to have an environmental license to carry on mining activities.
+Thus, for initial exploration, it is required an environmental registry.
+The environmental registry is relatively simple because it does not requires the environmental impact assessment and environmental management plan.
+On the contrary, in the process of obtaining an environmental license, the mining concessionaire must submit, among other requirements, environmental studies demonstrating how it intends to prevent, mitigate, control and repair the environmental impact resulting from its activities.
 These studies must be submitted to the Ministry of the Environment for approval and the consequent grant of an environmental license.

-In addition, one year after the issuance of the environmental license, the concession holder is required to submit an environmental compliance audit that allows environmental authorities to supervise and confirm the plans of environmental management.
-ENSA satisfactorily completed such an audit last year.
-After the first year the environmental compliance audits need to be submitted every two years.
+In addition, one year after the issuance of the environmental license, the concession holder is required to submit an environmental compliance audit that allows environmental authorities to supervise and confirm the environmental management plan.
+ENSA satisfactorily completed such an audit last year for Cascabel.
+After the first year, the environmental compliance audits need to be submitted every two years.